FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/deploy_max_by_buildchain.md

 ### **'g 'option [**Optional**]**

 Set the group ID.
-If no group ID is set, the default value is group0.。
+If no group ID is set, the default value is group0。

 ### **'I 'option [**Optional**]**

 Used to set the chain ID.
-If it is not set, the default value is chain0.。
+If it is not set, the default value is chain0。

 ### **'V 'Options [**Optional**]**

 Specifies the chain version (air, pro, max).
-The default value is air.。
+The default value is air。

 ### **'l 'Options [**Optional**]**

 The IP address of the generated node and the number of blockchain nodes deployed on the corresponding IP address.
-The parameter format is' ip1.:nodeNum1, ip2:nodeNum2`。
+The parameter format is' ip1:nodeNum1, ip2:nodeNum2`。

 The 'l' option for deploying two nodes on a machine with IP address' 192.168.0.1 'and four nodes on a machine with IP address' 127.0.0.1 'is as follows:
 `192.168.0.1:2, 127.0.0.1:4`

 ### **'p 'option [**Optional**]**

 Specifies the start port for listening to P2P, RPC, tars, tikv, and monitor services.
-The default start ports are 30300, 20200, 40400, 2379, and 3901.。
+The default start ports are 30300, 20200, 40400, 2379, and 3901。

 Specify 30300 as the starting port for P2P service listening；An example of the starting port on which 20200 listens for the RPC service is as follows:

 ```
 # Specify the P2P and RPC ports of the node.
-The remaining ports are the default values.
+The remaining ports are the default values
 -p 30300,20200
 ```

 ### **'e 'option [**Optional**]**

 Specifies the path of the binary executable files of the existing local Pro / Max versions such as rpc, gateway, and nodef.
 If no path is specified, the latest version of the binary is pulled by default.
 The default address is in the binary folder.
-For example, the default address of the binary for the Pro version is BcosBuilder / pro / binary.。
+For example, the default address of the binary for the Pro version is BcosBuilder / pro / binary。

 ### **'y 'Options [**Optional**]**